eHive

 eHive requires a stable internet connection.

-We support the latest version of all common internet browsers (Google Chrome, Microsoft Edge, Microsoft Internet Explorer, Mozilla Firefox, Safari). eHive is tested on older versions, but we recommend you run the latest version of your preferred browser.
+We support the latest version of all common internet browsers (Google Chrome, Microsoft Edge, Mozilla Firefox, Safari). eHive is tested on older versions, but we recommend you run the latest version of your preferred browser.

 If users try to edit a record at the same time, the record will overwrite with each save.
 This means whoever saves last, makes the change to the record.